boxscript/boxscript-rs/README.md

 [LLVM](https://releases.llvm.org/download.html)

-If you have [Nix](https://nixos.org/download.html) installed, you will not need to install these.
+If you have [Nix](https://nixos.org/download.html) or [Docker](https://docs.docker.com/get-docker/) installed, you will not need to install these.

 ## Installation